Klaymr/HAR-with-STC8A8K64S4A12-and-Wechat/README.md

 - **Data_collected**

-Here is a detailed description about the project in chinese. https://zhuanlan.zhihu.com/p/157661166
+Here is a detailed description about the project in Chinese. https://zhuanlan.zhihu.com/p/157661166

 ### **If you have any doubt about the project, you can contact me by email：201800620686@mail.sdu.edu.cn** **or 2453183598@qq.com**